dougeby/IntuneDocs/intune/security-baseline-settings-windows.md

   - **Default**: Enable with UEFI lock

 - **Enable virtualization based security**  </br>
   Turns on virtualization based security (VBS) at the next reboot.
-Virtualization based security uses the Windows Hypervisor to provide support for security services.
+Virtualization-based security uses the Windows Hypervisor to provide support for security services.
   - **Default**: Yes

 - **Enable secure boot with DMA**